rabbitmq/rabbitmq-server/deps/rabbitmq_jms_topic_exchange/README.md

 ## Project Maturity

-RabbitMQ JMS-related projects have been first open sourced in June 2016.
+RabbitMQ JMS-related projects are several years old and can be considered reasonably mature.
+They have been first open sourced in June 2016.
 Some related projects (e.g. a compliance test suite) and documentation are yet to be open sourced.

+## Supported RabbitMQ Versions

+This plugin targets RabbitMQ `3.6.0` and later versions.

+## Installation

+This plugin ships with RabbitMQ starting with `3.6.3`.

 ## Design